etri/mw-nfd/README.md

  - Interfaces between packet generator and forwarding server : two 10GE ports
  - FIB : 10K
  - Interest stream : 10M packets with unique name, no CanBePrefix flag (Data has same name to Interest)
- - Forwarding Throughput(packet-per-second) : the sum of Interest and Data throughput forwarding by MW-NFD
+ - Forwarding Throughput(packet-per-second) : the sum of Interest and Data throughput forwarded by MW-NFD

 | worker cores          | NFD-ORG-ARCH  | 2     | 4     | 6     | 8     | 10    | 12    | 14    | 16    |